-The Agent of Change (AoC) Principle has been described as a common-sense policy approach to urban planning, with powerful potential application to sound management policy: the person or business responsible for the change is responsible for managing the impact of change.
+The Agent of Change (AoC) Principle has been described as a common-sense policy approach to urban planning with powerful potential application to sound management policy: the person or business responsible for the change is responsible for managing the impact of change.
 Seems pretty straight forward, right?
-And seems like great news for established music venues and other community resources, who can find themselves at loggerheads with sleep-deprived residents of the new development that just popped up next door.
+Also seems like great news for established music venues who can find themselves at loggerheads with sleep-deprived residents of the new development that just popped up next door.

-However, there’s a limitation to AoC that we’ve dealt with first-hand, and and have seen in many other cities: it only applies to new construction, and doesn’t address completed residential developments built in close proximity to already established venues.
+However, there’s a limitation to AoC that we’ve dealt with firsthand and have seen in many other cities: it only applies to new construction, and doesn’t address completed residential developments built in close proximity to already established venues.
 Sadly, we’ve seen many cases where a misunderstanding of the general “we were here first” AoC principle created a false sense of security for existing venues who found themselves on the losing side of a sound war with their new residential neighbors.
 That’s why we think AoC policies related to music need to level up—starting with a new name.

 Changing The Name of AoC?